 - Pray that the congregation will enthusiastically accept the vision of the leadership.
 Pray that the necessary will be done so that vision will be accomplished.
 1 Timothy 5:17

 - Pray for strong marriages and families.
-As the family is the basic building block of society, so it is also of the church.
-Without strong marriages and families, there will not be a strong church.
+The family is the basic building block of society and it is the same for the church.
+Without strong marriages and families, a strong church is impossible.
 Ephesian 5:22 – 6:4

 - Pray for an evangelistic spirit to pervade the members of the church.
 Pray that each week members of your church will have clear opportunities to build relationships and share the message of Jesus.
 Acts 2:46-47

 - Pray for generosity.
 In many churches, a small percentage of attendees provide the largest amount of funds for the business of ministry.
 Pray that your church will break this pattern and that the majority will be cheerful givers.
 2 Corinthians 8:7-9; 9:7

 - Pray for volunteers.
 Pray that there will be enough volunteers to cover all the ministries of the church.
 Pray that volunteers will not be stretched thin and burned out on serving, but will maintain a balance between serving and being served.
 Acts 6:3-7